 Also, from our experience, try to stay away from trees such as pines or pecan trees that drip sap or natural dyes that will damage your vehicle’s topside.

 Washing your RV and vehicles is the second line of defense to keeping them a protected from the effects of salt corrosion.
 Use a mild automotive wash

 A good coat of wax will help protect your RV and vehicle(s) from UV rays and the salt spray from immediately adhering to the paint finish.

-When we don’t have access to water or the RV park doesn’t allow RV washing, we use a dry waterless wash on our RV and all vehicles.
+When we don’t have access to water or the RV park doesn’t allow RV washing, we use a waterless wash on our RV and all vehicles.

 Anytime you purchase a new RV or vehicle, you should receive small paint samples of all colors on your vehicles.
 As soon as you notice a chip, ding or gouge, you need to properly wash and thoroughly dry the chipped surface.

-Lastly, while it’s tempting to park your RV or drive on the beach, this is a big no-no. The concentration of salt combined with the abrasive blowing sand is a recipe for disaster.
+Lastly, while it’s tempting to park your RV or drive on the beach, this is a huge no-no. The concentration of salt combined with the abrasive blowing sand is a recipe for disaster.

-DISCLOSURE: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 By clicking on them and/or making a purchase, there is no extra charge or added fees.